WHO ARE THE ‘FRIENDS OF THE FORGOTTEN WOODLANDS INC.’?

 Research Projects

-we have sponsored or assisted a number of research projects that fill knowledge gaps
+We have sponsored or assisted a number of research reports that fill knowledge gaps.

-- The seedlings are planted in seed orchards, arranged to maximise genetic diversity and vigour of seed that will be produced.
+- The seedlings are planted in seed orchards (including Seed Production Areas) arranged to maximise genetic diversity and vigour of seed that will be produced.
+Click here to see photos showing the progress of individual SPA sites

 - The trees are GPS and provenance (source) recorded.
 The first plantings are already producing seed.